 These sales reps have limited disclosure requirements.
 Most of them receive a large commission up front on the initial sale, which means they have very little incentive to continue helping the client.

 Some estimates claim that only 20% of advisors have a fiduciary responsibility.
 The Paladin Registry puts the number even lower, estimating that just one in 12 advisors have fiduciary responsibility.
 They also state that fiduciary advisors primarily work with investors whose net worth exceeds $3,000,000.

-Fiduciary advisors are usually Registered Investment advisors (RIAs) or Investment Advisor Representatives.
+Fiduciary advisors are usually Registered Investment Advisers (RIAs) or Investment Adviser Representatives.
 These advisors are registered with the SEC or the state security division, and they are acknowledged fiduciaries that provide ongoing financial advice and services.
 Fiduciary advisors receive compensation on a quarter-by-quarter basis for continued services, and that compensation ends if the investor is dissatisfied and chooses to leave the firm.

 An adviser with fiduciary responsibilities is held to a higher ethical standard and should have the knowledge to provide sophisticated wealth management services and advice.
 RIAs are licensed to provide ongoing financial advice, and fiduciary advisors are required to provide disclosure in their ADVs.

 The investor must always come first.
-At Howard Bailey Financial™, we always put your needs ahead of our own and live up to our fiduciary responsibilities.
+At Howard Bailey, we always put your needs ahead of our own and live up to our fiduciary responsibilities.

 View "Tony Robbins explains 'fiduciary' to Main Street," HERE!

 Ready to Take The Next Step?